ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation

-\myparagraph{Human\,3.6M} contains 3.6 million images of 7 actors performing 15 different indoor actions.
+\myparagraph{Datasets.} We evaluate our model on two 3D-HPE datasets. \textbf{Human\,3.6M}~\cite{ionescu_human36m_2014} contains 3.6 million images of 7 actors performing 15 different indoor actions.
 It is the most widely used dataset for 3D-HPE.
-Following previous works~\cite{zhang_mixste_2022,li2022mhformer,zheng_3d_2021,pavllo_3d_2019}, we train our models on subjects S1, S5, S6, S7, S8, and test on subjects S9 and S11, adopting a 17-joint skeleton (\cf \cref{fig:cjw_err_seg}).
-A pre-trained CPN~\cite{chen2018cascaded} network is employed to compute the input 2D keypoints as in \cite{pavllo_3d_2019,zhang_mixste_2022}.

-\myparagraph{MPI-INF-3DHP} also adopts a 17-joint skeleton, but is smaller than Human\,3.6M and contains both indoor and outdoor scenes.
-It is hence more challenging.
+Following previous works~\cite{zhang_mixste_2022,li2022mhformer,zheng_3d_2021,pavllo_3d_2019}, we train on subjects S1, S5, S6, S7, S8, and test on subjects S9 and S11, adopting a 17-joint skeleton (\cf \cref{fig:cjw_err_seg}).
+We employ a pre-trained CPN~\cite{chen2018cascaded} to compute the input 2D keypoints, as in \cite{pavllo_3d_2019,zhang_mixste_2022}. \textbf{MPI-INF-3DHP}~\cite{mehta2017monocular} also adopts a 17-joint skeleton, but, with fewer samples and containing both indoor and outdoor scenes, it is more challenging than Human\,3.6M.
 We used ground-truth 2D keypoints for this dataset, as usually done~\cite{zheng_3d_2021,chen_anatomy-aware_2021,zhang_mixste_2022}.